gcallah/hambone/notes/notes.md

 Donna Nobis

- set in Denmark, South Carolina, where Hamlet's father owns a car dealership.
+ set in Denmark, South Carolina, where Hampton's father owns a car dealership.

-Hambone owns Elsie's Bar.

 Beetles